eshanganju/pacMan/readMe.md

 The code can read, segment, and analyze tomography data from a multitude of sources.

-No oops just simple functional programming - might update in future.

 The main functionalities include:
 - Reading and cropping XCT data
 - Filtering the XCT data